An Inward Sea

 Laser-cut flashspun non-woven HDPE, pigments, glass sculptures, metal

 New Britain Museum of American Art, New Britain, CT

 May 13-October 24, 2021

 The moon, like a theatrical spotlight, sets a poetic stage upon which portraits of New Britain residents are projected.
-The black-and-white profiles resemble 19th century silhouette portraits, capturing the speakers' likeness while preserving their privacy and identity, and allowing them to speak freely about their stories of isolation and otherness, community and togetherness.
+The black-and-white profiles resemble 19th century silhouette portraits, capturing the speakers' likeness while preserving their privacy and identity, and allowing them to speak freely about their stories of anxiety, trauma, community, resilience, humor and perseverance.
 The recordings will live on through an archived database representing an individual and collective history of the momentous events of our time and our journey toward healing.

 An Inward Sea: Oral History is a collaboration between Jennifer Wen Ma and oral historian and interdisciplinary artist Nyssa Chow.

 "There is in every person an inward sea, and in that sea there is an island and on that island there is an altar and standing guard before that altar is the 'angel with the flaming sword.'
 Nothing can get by that angel to be placed upon that altar unless it has the mark of your inner authority.
 Nothing passes 'the angel with the flaming sword' to be placed upon your altar unless it be a part of 'the fluid area of your consent.'
 This is your crucial link with the Eternal."